-But the NRA has a much larger membership than any of those groups and disburses funds for things such as gun ranges and educational programmes.
+But the NRA has a much larger membership than any of those groups and uses its funds for things such as gun ranges and educational programmes.

 It grades members of Congress from A to F on their perceived friendliness to gun rights.
 Those ratings can have a serious effect on poll numbers and even cost pro-gun control candidates a seat.

 How big is the NRA?

 The NRA has boasted some high-profile members over the years, including late former President George HW Bush.
-He resigned from the group in 1995 after Mr La Pierre referred to federal agents in the wake of a bombing attack on a government building in Oklahoma City as "jack-booted thugs".
+He resigned from the group in 1995 after Mr LaPierre referred to federal agents as "jack-booted thugs" in the wake of a bombing attack on a government building in Oklahoma City.

 Why is it controversial?

 It relies on, and staunchly defends, a disputed interpretation of the Second Amendment to the US Constitution, which it argues gives US citizens the rights to bear arms without any government oversight.

-The association faced criticism from both sides of the political spectrum in the wake of the Sandy Hook shooting, when Mr La Pierre said that the lack of an armed guard at the school was to blame for the tragedy.
+The association faced criticism from both sides of the political spectrum in the wake of the Sandy Hook shooting, when Mr LaPierre said that the lack of an armed guard at the school was to blame for the tragedy.

 It staunchly opposes most measures that would restrict gun ownership.